tensorturtle/fob/README.md

 uv run fob
 ```

+The `--debug` option may be helpful.
+Also, the so-called database is actually just a human-readable/editable JSON file.
+Use `fob info` to see where the database is located.

 # Test

 ```
 uvx pytest
 ```

 This is an end-to-end test.
 It installs `fob` to a temporary directory using `install.sh` and runs commands against it.
+Github Actions is set up to run the same test upon pushing to main branch.

 # Release

-From the root of this repository, run `install.sh`.
+From the root of this repository, run `./install.sh`.
 It uses pyinstaller to create a standalone binary and places it in `~/.local/bin` for access from anywhere on the system.

 Create a new Github Release with a new tag and upload the executable.
 The binary is at: `dist/fob`.